 This Pan Fried Rainbow Trout recipe is very easy and extra delicious!
-The fish filet isa healthy, quick and easy dish ready in under 15 minutes!
-Lightly breaded in seasoned bread crumbs, then cooked for less than 10 minutes.
+The fish filet is a healthy, quick and easy dish ready in under 15 minutes!
+Lightly breaded in seasoned bread crumbs, you’ll love this recipe!

 If you’re trying to eat healthier, increase the amount of Omega-3’s in your diet, and you’re tired of salmon, trout is an excellent choice.
 While both fish offer ample amounts of vitamins, minerals and nutrients, it should be noted that trout has an enormous amount of Vitamin D, (also known as the Sunshine vitamin), whereas salmon offers an equally impressive amount of Vitamin A.